jpverkamp/blog/content/programming/daily-programmer/2013-08-21-a-tiny-virtual-machine-in-racket.md

 - Memory
 - Virtual Machines
 ---
 <a href="http://www.reddit.com/r/dailyprogrammer/comments/1kqxz9/080813_challenge_132_intermediate_tiny_assembler/">Today's challenge</a> at /r/dailyprogrammer asks to implement an assembler for a small virtual machine.
-It has only 16 {{< wikipedia page="Assembly language#Opcode mnemonics and extended mnemonics" text="mnemonics" >}} which in unique {{< wikipedia page="Opcode" text="opcodes" >}} (each instruction can have multiple forms for if they're accessing memory or literals), so it's a simple virtual machine indeed.
+It has only 16 [[wiki:Assembly language#Opcode mnemonics and extended mnemonics|mnemonics]]() which in unique [[wiki:Opcode|opcodes]]() (each instruction can have multiple forms for if they're accessing memory or literals), so it's a simple virtual machine indeed.
 As a challenge, you're supposed to write an interesting program (I actually wrote a virtual machine as well to test them).
-As an even better challenge, we're supposed to prove that Tiny is {{< wikipedia "Turing complete" >}}.
+As an even better challenge, we're supposed to prove that Tiny is [[wiki:Turing complete]]().
 Well, let's get to it!

 <!--more-->